rozek/notes-on-gundb/README.md

 ## GunDB Documentation ##

-**Do not use `https://gun.eco/docs` - use the [GunDB wiki](https://github.com/amark/gun/wiki) instead, it's much better** The descriptions in this collection will therefore refer to the wiki rather than to the "official" docs.
+**Do not use `https://gun.eco/docs` - use the [GunDB wiki](https://github.com/amark/gun/wiki) instead, it's much better**.
+The descriptions in this collection will therefore refer to the wiki rather than to the "official" docs.

 ## Basic Concepts and Terms ##